Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 Not only is the nation's population mostly made up of [[Mischlinge|Hybrids]], but all the remaining pure blood citizens are also a mixture of races, cultures, and different ages of maturity.
 This put the Bardeenian schools in front of a multitude of hard challenges, they had to overcome over many years.
 Diversity is one of Bardeena's [[Bardeena#Culture|core values]], and heavily encouraged.
 The schooling system not only accounts for that, but embraces it fully and tries to foster it as a blessing in all students.
 Individual learning, progression, and graduation is the result.
 Individual [[#Classes & Subjects|subject classes]], interdisciplinary projects, or competitions between different schools are the means.
 Diversity in culture, age, and skill level is [[#Appreciation Festival|celebrated]], too.
 ## Classes & Subjects
+Classes, in the classical sense of a class-year, don't exist in this system.
+Each individual subject (Math, Language, Chemistry, etc.) is divided into multiple classes.
+Each class represents a certain skill level of a subject.
+So, each student visits individual subject classes, depending on their respective skills in the the given subject.

 - Classes by Subject based on skills
 - Fast learners vs slow learners